wangyongjie-ntu/Awesome-explainable-AI/README.md

 ## Acknowledge

-Thanks for your attention.
+Currently all papers are almost piled together, and I am working to build a taxonomy which divides all papers into several groups with clear research boundary.
+It will be released in short future!!!

-I appreciate it very much if you could add more materials to this repo!
+I appreciate it very much if you could add more materials related to XAI/XML to this repo!

-If any question, feel free to contact me(yongjie.wang@ntu.edu.sg).
+If any questions, feel free to contact me(yongjie.wang@ntu.edu.sg).
+Welcome to discuss together.